Allium/WithoutHeadOrFoot/_posts/2016-04-19-Skirts-and-Trousers.md

 Now this is not to say that my maleness is unimportant to me or that it doesn't affect my behaviour (though if you thought about the above questions, you may have been surprised at the difficulty in abstracting yourself from your self to put your finger on when it's *particularly* influential).
 I am certainly aware of gender, as a means of categorising humans, when thinking explicitly about some social question involving sexism or gender inequality.
 And my category is made obvious during such mundane tasks as choosing which public toilet to use, or filling out forms which demand to know one's sex.

-But I *feel* my gender most acutely in social situations: probably most of the time in male company, and probably all of the time in female company.
+But I *feel* my gender most acutely in social situations: probably most of the time in the company of men, and probably all of the time in the company of women.
 From this it would seem that my self-awareness is a reflexion of my awareness of others.

 Paradoxically, though, the better I get to know someone, the less obvious their gender can become.
 When speaking with close friends or intimate partners, such categorisations may be temporarily irrelevant and superficial -- it is their person and their personhood that takes the foreground.